 The introduction of the statutory seat theory will have as a consequence that companies (thus in the first instance the founders and shareholders) receive a broad degree of freedom to choose the applicable company law themselves, even if the company is only or principally active in Belgium or is directed from Belgium.
 Surprises such as that of our pizza chef will become a thing of the past, since a company’s registered office is a concrete fact, hardly subject to interpretation.

 - Belgium traditionally applies the real seat theory, under which the applicable company law is determined on the basis of a company’s principal place of business.

-- If a foreign company has its real seat in Belgium and does not convert into a Belgian company form, it runs the risk of not being recognised as such.
+- If a foreign company has its real seat in Belgium and does not convert into a Belgian company form, it runs the risk of not being recognized as such.
 This can have far-reaching consequences for the persons who act on behalf of the company.

 - The most recent draft of the new Belgian Companies and Associations Code introduces the statutory seat theory.
 This means that the company’s place of incorporation or its registered office is the point of nexus for the applicable company law, and this regardless of where the real seat of the company is located.

 - This evolution will substantially facilitate the mobility of companies to and from Belgium.
 Moreover, it essentially gives companies the freedom to choose the applicable company law.

 - Opinion of the Central Economic Council on the reform of the company and association law (http://www.ccecrb.fgov.be/txt/nl/doc17-2666.pdf, pp. 9-11 on the introduction of the statutory seat theory).